-NTPC Board of Directors is made up of the following Deputy Ministers from the Government of the Northwest Territories (GNWT):
+NTPC Board of Directors is comprised of the following individuals appointed by the Government of the Northwest Territories (GNWT):

 NTPC Senior Management Team